Our annual celebration of Historic Jackson Heights takes place every June

 Queens—and Jackson Heights in particular—is known and lauded for its diversity, so why not celebrate that diversity through music?

-Contact us if you are a local artist or performer who are interested to be part of our summer series or other upcoming opportunities in the neighborhood.
+If you are a local artist or performer who are interested to be part of our summer series or other upcoming opportunities in the neighborhood contact us at info@JHBG.org.

 The JHBG Halloween Parade Committee organizes the traditional annual parade in Jackson Heights.
 All are welcome!

 The parade starts at 5 pm on October 31.
-Line up near PS 222, which is located at 87th Street and 37th Avenue.
+Line up at 4:30 at 89th Street and 37th Avenue.
 March, skip, dance, stroll to PS 69, where the goodie bags are handed out.
 At the end of the parade, more than 3,000 bags of treats are handed out to children.
 The success of the parade is thanks to the volunteers who put the parade (and the bags of treats) together, and to the many local businesses that contribute financially and with in-kind donations.

 Each year we need volunteers to help stuff the goodie bags (usually the day before Halloween) and to give them out at the parade.
 Volunteers need to sign up in advance.
 All volunteers who help with stuffing the goodie bags are treated with refreshments, and all of them are invited to a thank-you party the night of the parade.